pcecon.com Class Notes

 The Benefit (utility) to a Producer of Using a Resource

 The additional benefit or revenue that a producer or firm receives when it makes a product with a resource is based on the marginal product of an additional unit of resource (the marginal product) and on the revenue that can be earned by selling the output produced (the firm’s marginal revenue).
-Thus, the benefit to a firm of using a unit of a resource can be calculated by multiplying the the firm’s marginal revenue by the resource’s marginal product.
+Thus, the benefit to a firm of using a unit of a resource can be calculated by multiplying the the firm’s marginal revenue (MR) by the resource’s marginal product (MP).
 The result is called the marginal revenue product (MRP).

 Should the Firm Use More of a Resource?